DouglasHennrich/dhennrich.picker/README.md

 ### JS

-When you want to display an alert
+When you want to display the picker

 ```js
 /*